EmrysMyrddin/polymer-application-loader/README.md

-# \<template_polymer-element\>

-Polymer template with dynamically loaded plugins
+# Load dynamic polymer components from anywhere

+Here's a template example that show you how to dynamically load components with just a js file.

+## How to use

-## Install the Polymer-CLI
+### Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your element locally.

-## Viewing Your Element

 ```
+$ cd example/front
+$ bower install
 $ polymer serve
 ```

-## Running Tests
+### Start backend server

 ```
+$ cd example/server
+$ npm install
-$ polymer test
+$ node app.js
 ```

-Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
-Run `polymer test` to run your application's test suite locally.
+Once polymer and node are started, you can view the application at localhost:8081.

+### Creating a new plugin component

+To create a new component, you have to create a new folder in the plugins directory, then create your component.html file.
+To have it instanciated on the front, you have to change the json inside the server just like the example below.